JulianRunnels/Vaultwarden_Self_Host/README.md

 To download, I recommend just using scp or any other file transfer:
 `scp myCA.crt user@external:~`

+### To revoke and recreate SSL certificates when expired ###

+1. Identify the serial number of the cert in use.
+Can view the cert in web server or just look and see what file exists in /data/ssl/newcerts (default is 1000)
+2. `revoke_cert.sh 1000`
+3. `create_cert.sh` will walk through the process or creating new certificates using the existing root CA. You will not need to ass a new root CA to devices
+4. Restart `sudo docker-compose down && sudo docker-compose up -d --build`

 #### Note for iOS installation ####
 After you transfer the cert over to iOS, to have it work with native Bitwarden app, you will need to  _enable full trust_.
 To do this: